AlexanderSenf/htsjdk_crypt4gh_test/Readme.md

 Build: ant jar

-Test: there are two tests included, one to use SeekableCrypt4GHStream in isolation and test reading a random block by bomparing it agains the plain file and the original SeekableStream class.
+Test: there are two tests included, one to use SeekableCrypt4GHStream in isolation and test reading a random block by comparing it agains the plain file and the original SeekableStream class.
 And the second test opens a SamFileReader to verify that the SeekableCrypt4GH class can be used as input source.

 The included test file is: htsjdk_crypt4gh_test.git, and an encrypted version is also included.